Alain Delon: Return to France: 1967–1971

-While making the 1969 thriller La Piscine (The Swimming Pool) with Romy Schneider, the body of Delon's Yugoslav secretary and bodyguard Stefan Marković, apparently murdered, was found in a rubbish dump near Paris.
-The police investigation revealed claims of unlawful parties involving celebrities such as Delon and members of the French government, including future president Georges Pompidou, whose wife Claude was allegedly the subject of a series of compromising photos at one such party.
+While Delon was making La Piscine, the body of his Yugoslav secretary and bodyguard Stefan Marković, apparently murdered, was found in a rubbish dump near Paris.
+The police investigation revealed rumors of unlawful parties involving celebrities such as Delon and members of the French government, including future president Georges Pompidou, whose wife Claude was allegedly the subject of a series of compromising photos at one such party.
 Corsican crime boss François Marcantoni, a friend of Delon, was suspected of involvement in the murder.
 The affair gained notoriety throughout France and in the French press as the "Marković affair".
-In a 1969 BBC interview, Delon was questioned about his alleged involvement in the death of Marković, rumors of his involvement in the unlawful parties, and Delon's own sexual preferences.

-Reporter: People, once more, don't say it straight to your face but they suggest very very strongly that you have homosexual tastes?

-Delon: So what's wrong if I had?
-Or I did?
-Would I be guilty of something?
-If I like it I'll do it.
-We have a great actor in France named Michel Simon, and Michel Simon said once, "If you like your goat, make love with your goat."
-But the only matter is to love.

 Delon then starred in a series of gangster films.
 The first was Jeff (1969), made by his own production company, Adel.
 In The Sicilian Clan (1969) Delon collaborated with Lino Ventura and Jean Gabin, and the film was a blockbuster.
 Even more popular in Europe was Borsalino (1970), which Delon produced and in which he co-starred opposite Jean-Paul Belmondo.
 Neither of these films was successful in the US, as Delon had hoped.
 Neither was The Red Circle (1970), despite Delon co-starring in it with Yves Montand.
 For a change of pace, he produced a romantic drama, The Love Mates (1971), which was not successful.
 Neither was the 1971 comedy Easy, Down There!.